danny-fla/Python-Roulette/README.md

 # Technologies Used

-Python Roulette utilizes the following technologies:
+Python Roulette utilises the following technologies:

 Python: The application is built using the Python programming language.
 Python provides a versatile and powerful environment for developing interactive and dynamic applications.

-Colorama: Colorama is a Python library used for adding color and style to the text output in the terminal.
-It enhances the visual appearance of the game by allowing the use of different colors and formatting options.
+Colorama: Colorama is a Python library used for adding colour and style to the text output in the terminal.
+It enhances the visual appearance of the game by allowing the use of different colours and formatting options.

 Art: Art is a Python library used for generating ASCII art.
 It enables the creation of visually appealing text-based graphics and adds an aesthetic touch to the game's visual elements.